 Touting it as a phone that seamlessly morphs into a tablet, it's Samsung's big bet on bringing innovation and all-new features back to a smartphone market that's been in decline for some time.
 Of course, innovation doesn't come cheap, so it also had to justify the Galaxy Fold's $2,000 price tag.

 A release date of April 26 was announced during the February unveiling, but it didn't exactly work out that way.
 After multiple reports of screens breaking among reviewers with early access, Samsung delayed the launch.
+Now the company says they've fixed the problem and are once again readying the folding phone for release.
 Find the latest updates regarding the Samsung Galaxy Fold below.